Skip to content

 ● Do I need higher stock removal rates and the ability to finish more parts in the same amount of time?

-● Is a mirror-like surface finish on my final product my top priority?
+● Is a mirror-like surface finish on my final product my top priority in the grinding operation?

 Diamond may be the hardest, naturally occurring material, but it does have its limitations.
-Diamond grinding wheels can be used on many materials such as quartz, alloys, carbide, and glass.
+Diamond grinding wheels can be used on many materials such as quartz, alloys, and other abrasive substances. carbide, and glass.
 Applications may also include HVOF, composites, PCD/PCN, and other non-ferrous materials.

 In addition to the above surfaces, diamond is not well suited for steel or iron because of the intense heat reaction created when carbon and iron collide at high speeds.
 The grit of a diamond wheel will quickly erode if subjected to ferrous materials.
 Overall, diamonds are great for almost anything else.
 They effectively cut through ceramics, sharpen carbide, and polish granite.
 If you’re looking to apply a grinding wheel to specialty materials, diamond wheels are the go-to option.

 A diamond wheel is designed for straight cuts with pressure evenly applied.
-During use, remember to avoid excessive pressure, jamming, and twisting.
+During use, remember to avoid excessive pressure, jamming, and twisting to ensure the cutting action remains effective.
 Making these mistakes could cause cracks and section loss.
 To get the longest life out of your diamond wheel and the highest material removal rates, remember to operate your wheel under the right conditions.
 These four conditions include wheel speed, work speed, feed rate, and use of grinding fluids.

 Wheel Speed